 Edit: Made a few grammar changes throughout the story.

 Chapter 1: Seeking Answers

 As the sun began it's long decent over the city of Uminari, the train station was bustling, filled with men and women returning home from their jobs in nearby Tokyo.
-However, there was an aura of caution, even fear, over the crowd.
-Friends and acquaintances were speaking in hushed whispers about something mysterious that had happened earlier in the day, wondering if anyone they knew had been affected.
+However, there was an aura of caution, even fear, hanging over the crowd.
+Friends and acquaintances were speaking in nervous whispers about something mysterious that had happened earlier in the day, wondering if anyone they knew had been affected.

 Into this quiet maelstrom of hushed voices and suppressed emotions, another train arrived.
 It barely even got noticed, nor did most of the group that filed out the doors.
 One man, however, did get some odd looks, even a second glance or two.

 The first thing that stood out about him was his cloths; while most of the train's passengers wore crisp suits of some variety, the man was wearing a long white trench coat over a dark shirt and jeans, along with tall white boots.
 More than that, however, was his hair; which was the same shocking white as his coat.
 This would have marked him as being quite old, but for the fact that his face was young and unlined, looking barely a day over twenty.

 Still, the people on the platform simply shook their heads.
 They wondered why young people these days were so insistent on their odd fashion choices and hair dyes, but ultimately dismissed the young man as being harmless, and turned their attention back to their own concerns.